 Frequently Asked Questions (FAQs)

-How Long Can You Keep Wilton’s Food Colouring?
+How Long Can You Keep Wilton’s Food Coloring?

 You can keep Wilton’s food colouring for a very long time.
 Food colorings are only made of food-grade dye and sugar.
 Upon opening the container, you can use the food colouring for as long as 24 months.
 As for gel colouring, they have a more stable shelf-life.
 The decorator icing lasts for 12 months.